-As example shown, insert the cable plug with electrode holder marked socket on the front panel of the welding machine and tighten it clockwise.
+Insert the cable plug with electrode holder into the "+" socket on the front panel of the welding machine and tighten it clockwise.

-Insert the cable plug of the work return lead into the marked work clamp socket on the front panel of the welding machine and tighten it clockwise.
+Insert the cable plug of the work return lead into the "-" socket on the front panel of the welding machine and tighten it clockwise.
+Example shown below: